angular/dgeni/README.md

 tool-kit to generate HTML based on the data in each document.
 We have nunjucks tags and filters that can render links and text as markdown and will highlight code.

-The template used to render the doc is computed by a `templateFinder`, which uses the first matche from a set of patterns provided in the configuration.
+The template used to render the doc is computed by a `templateFinder`, which uses the first match from a set of patterns in a set of folders, provided in the configuration.
 This allows a lot of control to provide generic templates for most situations and specific templates for exceptional cases.

 Here is an example of the angularjs patterns: